rburton/teamcollab/docs/user-features.md

 > Right now, personas respond when directly addressed or when their expertise is relevant.
 What if they could proactively offer brief suggestions (e.g., "As the data analysis expert, I noticed you mentioned metrics—should I dig into that?") without derailing the convo?
 This could mimic real team brainstorming.

 # Facilitator Tools
 > The Facilitator sounds like a key player.
 Could it provide real-time summaries or highlight unresolved questions during the chat?
-Maybe it could also suggest when to loop in a specific persona based on the discussion’s direction.
+Maybe it could also suggest when to loop in a specific assistant based on the discussion’s direction.

 # Action Item Assignment
 > Since the Facilitator tracks action items, how about letting users assign them to personas or themselves with deadlines?
 The personas could even "report back" with generated insights or research based on those tasks.